Excellence in Student Life Award

 - They receive a medal to wear for graduation.

-- They are invited to a special dinner hosted by the RIT President honoring all recipients.
+- They are invited to a special event hosted by the campus leadership honoring all recipients.

 - Student honorees invite a mentor from faculty or staff as their guest, to be recognized as having a profound impact on their academic and leadership success.